abishekvashok/cmatrix/README.md

 - Abishek V Ashok (@abishekvashok) <abishekvashok@gmail.com> [Core]

 ### Thanks to:
-- Chris Allegretta <chrisa@asty.org> for writing cmatrix up in a fornight and giving us the responsibility to further improve it.
+- Chris Allegretta <chrisa@asty.org> for writing cmatrix up in a fortnight and giving us the responsibility to further improve it.
 - Krisjon Hanson and Bjoern Ganslandt for helping with bold support and Bjoern again for the cursor removal code, helping with the `-u` and `-l`